On this page:

 (require koyo/csrf) package: koyo-lib

-This module provides a wrapper function for protecting your application against CSRF attacks.
+This module provides wrapper procedures for protecting your application against CSRF attacks.

-Contains the function that is used to generate new CSRF tokens.
+Contains the procedure that is used to generate new CSRF tokens.

 parameter